Burton Lawless

-Richard Burton Lawless (born November 1, 1953) is an American former football offensive guard in the National Football League (NFL) for the Dallas Cowboys and Detroit Lions.
+Richard Burton Lawless (born November 1, 1953) is an American former professional football offensive guard in the National Football League (NFL) for the Dallas Cowboys and Detroit Lions.
 He played college football at the University of Florida, and earned All-American honors.
-He was drafted in the second round of the 1975 NFL Draft.
+He was selected in the second round of the 1975 NFL draft.

-Early years
+Early life

 Lawless was born in Dothan, Alabama in 1953, before his family moved to Florida.
 He attended Charlotte High School in Punta Gorda, Florida, where he first drew recognition as an all-state tight end for the Charlotte Fighting Tarpons high school football team.

 In 2007, thirty-six years after he graduated from high school, the Florida High School Athletic Association (FHSAA) recognized Lawless as one of the "100 Greatest Players of the First 100 Years" of Florida high school football.
 In 2001, he was inducted into the Charlotte High School Hall of Fame.

 College career

 Lawless accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Doug Dickey's Florida Gators football team from 1971 to 1974.
 As a freshman, he broke his shoulder on his first practice and was moved to offensive tackle when he returned to the team, and eventually to offensive guard, where he arguably became the best pulling guard in Gators history.

 He was a three-year starter, a second-team All-Southeastern conference (SEC) selection in 1973 and 1974, and a first-team All-American during his senior season in 1974.
 He also played in the 1975 Chicago College All-Star Game.

 Lawless returned to the university during the NFL off-season to finish his bachelor's degree in exercise and sport sciences in 1977, and he was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1978.
 In one of a series of articles published by The Gainesville Sun in 2006, he was recognized as one of the top 100 Gators (No. 42) of the first 100 years of Florida football.